Pediatrics Fellowship in Health Equity

 Children’s Hospital Los Angeles is consistently ranked as one of the top pediatric health care institutions in the United States.
 What makes us unique, however, is our patient population.
 Our general pediatrics clinic is operated by AltaMed, which is the largest federally qualified health center in the nation.
 More than 90% of the clinic’s patients are on Medicaid/CHIP (known as MediCal in California) and 17% have special health care needs.
 In addition to primary medical care, there are optometry, dental and a variety of subspecialty clinics available within the clinic, as well as a robust patient-centered medical home team, which provides case management for 3,200 patients with complex medical needs, and family support services staffed by social workers and psychologists to address behavioral health and social health needs such as food and housing insecurity.
 This makes Children’s Hospital Los Angeles the perfect training ground for general pediatricians interested in addressing the social determinants of health in caring for an increasingly diverse patient population.

-The fellowship is composed of 50% clinical work, 20% education and 30% scholarly work, designed to focus on an area of the fellow’s interest.
+The fellowship is composed of 40% clinical work, 25% education and 35% scholarly work in the first year, designed to focus on an area of the fellow’s interest.
+Clinical time decreases in second and third years.

 - Primary care experience in the AltaMed CHLA clinic